All Star Cricket 2020 – Mobile Cricket Game UX Design

 Game Over Screens

-UI Depth - We wanted the UI depth to not go more than one level in most cases.
+UI Depth: We wanted the UI depth to not go more than one level in most cases.
 And we made sure popups were not full screen because:

 - People get easily confused when going through multiple windows.
 They forget how to get back, they lose track and interface can overwhelm them.
-This is frustrating and that hurts their experience.

 - It’s important to create an interface that user expects and knows how to interact with.
 Showing a popup and not full screen window helps the user to orient himself.
 He can see previous UI behind popup window.